[Editor's note: This was originally published in 2011 on the 10th anniversary of the 9/11 terrorist attacks.]

 On September 15th, Ben and Justin's mother got a phone call from someone telling her that Justin had been killed when the roof of a building he had been working in collapsed on top of him.
 On September 16th, Ben's body was found in some rubble.

 There were, of course, many other details along the way, but the amended version suffices for the purpose of this article.

 Like so many others, I lost people that were very close to me that day; two people that were just like family.
 One, a rookie day trader, making an exciting new life for his wife and future child.
 The other, a selfless older brother.

 It is always hard to digest the memories of September 11, 2001.
 But it is very easy to recognize and show gratitude for those who most deserve it.

 To all of you who stand on posts, who show up when the bell rings, who provide a blanket of protection, who selflessly serve the citizens of this country, who go anywhere you are needed, who put yourselves in dangerous situations...
 Thank you.
 Thank you for doing things that you don't have to do.
 Thank you for being there for our communities and our country.
-You are what defines the culture of the United States, and what makes me so proud to live here.
+You are what defines the culture of the United States, and what makes me so proud, and honored, to be an American.